particle-iot/docs/src/content/hardware/tracker/monitor-projects/sensor-tutorial.md

 Unlike I2C, which has fixed 7-bit addresses, 1-Wire has a unique 64-bit address assigned at the factory.
 Every sensor manufactured has a unique ID, and thus can be connected to a single bus and individually addressed without hardware configuration.

+While it's possible to implement 1-Wire in software only on the Tracker SoM, using an I2C to 1-Wire bridge chip (DS2482-100) greatly simplifies the software and provides fully asynchronous operation.

 ## Creating a board